History of TABOR

 The third refund mechanism can be triggered in two circumstances:

-- When there is excess revenue after reimbursing local governments for property tax exemptions, but not enough to fund a temporary income tax rate reduction
+- When there is excess revenue after reimbursing local governments for property tax exemptions, but not enough to fund a temporary income tax rate reduction; or

-Despite being called a sales tax refund, it appears on individual income tax forms as a means of returning sales tax revenue paid by individuals.
+Despite being called a sales tax refund, the refund is claimed on the Colorado Individual Income Tax Return (DR 0104) as a means of returning sales tax revenue paid by individuals.

 - If the amount to be refunded is more than $15 per taxpayer, the refund has six different levels based on a taxpayer's adjusted gross income.